 An RV eastern king mattress is big enough for up to three adults to sleep comfortably, or two adults and two children.
 And there’s plenty of room left over for your pets, too.

 (Looking for a quality king-size mattress?
-Consider the Douglas Original foam mattress for $899, luxury hybrid Logan & Cove Choice for $1,299, or cooling memory foam mattress Octave Vista for $1,199.)
+Consider the Douglas Original foam mattress for $899, luxury hybrid Logan & Cove Choice for $1,299, or ergonomic memory foam mattress Octave Vista for $1,199.)

 READ MORE: Get our guide to the best king-size mattresses in Canada